 The green circle around the central bank represents the banking system which is tasked with the circulation of money or command of work throughout society.
 It resembles a wheel which sorts and circulates money, similar to the candy sorting machine below:

 It also resembles a highway interchange that allows cars to travel to all parts of the land:

 “The gold and silver money which circulates in any country may very properly be compared to a highway, which, while it circulates and carries to market all the grass and corn of the country, produces itself not a single pile of either.
 The judicious operations of banking, by providing..a sort of waggon-way through the air, enable the country to convert..a great part of its highways into good pastures and corn-fields, and thereby to increase..the annual produce of its land and labour.”
 (WN II.ii.86)

-Since capitalism is synonymous with profit maximization, the huge amounts of money from quantitative easing (QE) should have been invested and circulated quickly into the general economy and raised the GDP.
+Since Economics and Capitalism are synonymous with profit maximization, the huge amounts of money from quantitative easing (QE) should have been invested and circulated quickly into the general economy and raised the GDP.
 But why is the US GDP still weak?

 QE for Speculation and Not Investment

 This is because QE money is being used merely for speculation.
 In 2011, US outward FDI flows rose to its 2007 (pre-crunch) level while the NASDAQ, composed mostly of tech stocks, have outperformed other indices.
 In other words, the money (or command & reward of work) that is supposed to go to the general economy is simply going elsewhere, usually overseas or to tech stocks which are more profitable (recall that Adam Smith revealed how wealthy countries and old industries have lower profit rates than poor countries and new industries).
 It would be like the sorting machine that just put all the candy into a few cups or a highway interchange that had big roads leading to a few areas.
 The speculative mentality that caused the problem in 2008, left unchecked, will undoubtedly create another, worse problem within this decade.